hongsw/hello-mcp/README.en.md

 ## 🚧 TODO

-- If you encounter any problems or have suggestions, please create an issue on a suitable issue tracking system (e.g., GitHub Issues).
+- If you encounter any problems or have suggestions, please create an issue on GitHub Issues.
 Provide a detailed description of the issue and steps to reproduce it. https://github.com/hongsw/hello-mcp/issues
 - Windows support is currently under testing.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.